-Hallie Flower joins NEYT with over 25-year’s experience in the arts - making and managing theatre in both the community & professional arenas.
+Hallie Flower joins NEYT with over 25-year’s experience in the arts.
 She is co-founding Artistic Director of The Apron Theater Company at Next Stage Arts and has directed, produced, performed, and taught throughout Southern Vermont, Kansas City, & New York City.
 Hallie is a graduate of Playwrights Horizons Theatre School, The American Academy of Dramatic Arts, & The 42nd Street Collective.

 At 15 I became involved with youth theater as a performer and student at the Upper Darby Summer Stage.
 Four years later I began teaching improvisation for that same theater.
 Youth theater opened the door to my future and provided me with friends who remain among the closest in my life.